puppetlabs/puppet-vscode/client/README.md

 You may be presented with a Launch Configuration on first use.
 Please see the [VSCode Debugging link](https://code.visualstudio.com/docs/editor/debugging) for instructions on how to set this up.

+The debugging features in the extension are based on the excellent ideas in [puppet-debugger](https://www.puppet-debugger.com/) by [Corey Osman](https://github.com/nwops).

 Settings:

 `manifest` - The manifest to apply.
 By default this is the currently open file in the editor

 `noop` - Whether the `puppet apply` sets No Operation (Noop) mode.
-By default, this is set to false.
-This means when runing the debugger it can make changes to your system
+By default, this is set to true.
+This means when running the debugger it will not make changes to your system.
+The [documentation about the puppet agent](https://puppet.com/docs/puppet/5.3/man/apply.html#OPTIONS) has more information about `puppet apply` and and the `noop` option.

 `args` - Additional arguements to pass to `puppet apply`, for example `['--debug']` will output debug information